7 Changes as Earth Marches Slowly Towards Spring

 No content available.

-At noon now in midwinter, the Sun stands a bit higher each day.
+At noon now, the Sun stands a bit higher each day.
 Most of us do not notice the slow changes in the sky, like daylight increasing by just seconds a day, and what that does to us.
 Let’s explore these often unseen natural wonders.

 1. Note the Sun’s position rising—over five times its width every week.